 Kellie, who publishes under her initials K.M.
 Rice, is a national award-winning screenwriter and independent author.
 Defying literary conventions and genres, the defining element of Rice's work to date has been the touch of whimsy she brings to every story she tells.
 They will take you from hauntings in the woods, the rugged American West, to the cliffs of Ireland, and across dozens of eras.
-She also enjoys being a crafter, a photographer, and a short film maker, and an educator of the folkloric and historical intersection with spirituality through study of The Wheel of the Year and pre-Christian Yule customs.
+She also enjoys being a crafter, a photographer, a short filmmaker, and an educator of the folkloric and historical intersection with spirituality through the study of The Wheel of the Year and pre-Christian Yule customs via in-person talks and online courses.
+She also hosts a podcast called Forests, Folklore & Fantasy that covers several of these topics.

-Her four-part Afterworld series launched with the first book, Ophelia, and continues with book two, Priestess and book three, Fenians.
+Her four-part Afterworld series launched with the first book, Ophelia, continued with book two, Priestess, book three, Fenians, and concludes with Anam Cara.

 She provided additional writing and research for Middle-earth From Script to Screen: Building the World of The Lord of the Rings and The Hobbit.